 Day visits to The Chapel are currently permitted to members only, subject to an online signing-in process, to be made in advance of the visit.
 In the event of any outbreak in the village that could be linked to use of The Chapel, track-and-trace will need to be initiated, and so signing this register before entry is compulsory.
 If a non-member is accompanying a member for any reason, they MUST be added to the access register.
 In the event of an emergency requiring immediate access to the building, please contact a member of The Committee to inform them if possible, and take all mitigating measures (listed below) upon exit.

-At the current time (06/04/21), no more than one person, or multiple persons from one household, may occupy the building, and so keeping the access register up-to-date and accurate is critical, especially if caving trips are being undertaken as well.
+At the current time (03/07/21), no more than six persons may occupy the building, and so keeping the access register up-to-date and accurate is critical, especially if caving trips are being undertaken as well.
 It would probably be useful for track-and-trace to keep a log of who attends the caving trip, particularly if the group includes cavers who aren't signed-in to The Chapel.
 Members are reminded of the need to behave sensibly when using The Chapel and attempt to mitigate any possible transmission between households and/or village residents/shops by maintaining the current social distancing and hygiene regulations at all times.

 Visitors must adhere to the posted instructions about hygiene, and are required to sanitise hands immediately upon entry, either by using the dispensers provided throughout the building or by washing hands in the toilets.
 Please do not use any textiles that might be shared to dry hands, but use the disposable rolls provided, and dispose of immediately.
 If practical, open the back door whenever possible to bring in fresh air, but always ensure this is locked when exiting the building.